KonradIT/goprohero/README.md

 Also, three main resolutions are added to simplify the process of configuration.

-HeroControl makes it easy to control your camera even without unlocking your phone!
+CamControl makes it easy to control your camera even without unlocking your phone!
 Its a notification with buttons accessible from the lockscreen and it works with android wear.

 It features material design, something the GoPro app does not have.